erikdubois/LinuxMint181i3/README.md

 # Installing i3 on Linux Mint 18.1 Cinnamon or XFCE or Mate

+**Remember to set the distro dependent application at the bottom of the config file like file managers.**

 I3 = [improved tiling windows manager](https://i3wm.org/)

 We start from an up-to-date Linux Mint 18.1 Cinnamon as described on